uva-engineering-decision-analysis/class_notes/Session_8.md

 # Session 8

-There is a report called "Completing the forcast".
-When we produce a forcast, of course, there is an error.
-What we can do is see if we can actually represent the error in our forcast, in a rigorous way.
-The weather system is a cheotic system which implies something in feature called sensitive dependence on initial conditions.
-IT means if you misspicify your initiale condition by just a little bit, then as you forcast over time, evenif you have the physics completely accurate, that small error in the way you specify the correct state of the system will will inevitably lead to larger errors over time.
+There is a report called "Completing the forecast".
+When we produce a forecast, of course, there is an error.
+What we can do is see if we can actually represent the error in our forecast, in a rigorous way.
+The weather system is a chaotic system which implies something in feature called sensitive dependence on initial conditions.
+IT means if you mis-specify your initial condition by just a little bit, then as you forecast over time, even if you have the physics completely accurate, that small error in the way you specify the correct state of the system will inevitably lead to larger errors over time.
 Those errors do not grow linearly with time; they explode.
-This error is inevitable, since you can not completely specify the state of the atmosphere.
-Even thoug you could do that accurately, there is not enough sensor.
-Let's represent our actual uncertainty about the forcasting.
-With different initial condition, you get different model runs comming out and then you measure the uncertainty in the forcast based on those models.
+This error is inevitable, since you cannot completely specify the state of the atmosphere.
+Even though you could do that accurately, there is not enough sensor.
+Let's represent our actual uncertainty about the forecasting.
+With different initial condition, you get different model runs coming out and then you measure the uncertainty in the forecast based on those models.

 ![16](Picturs/pic_16.png)

 There was a flood in Red River in Grand Forks in 1997.
-They had prepared for the flood because they were getting forcast from Natural weather servise about how high river would rise.
-Then, they estimated how hight the flood would go and gave the expected value.
-They forcasted the rivers only got up to "50 ft".
+They had prepared for the flood because they were getting forecast from Natural weather service about how high river would rise.
+Then, they estimated how height the flood would go and gave the expected value.
+They forecasted the rivers only got up to "50 ft".
 Therefore, they decided to make sand bags and they thought if the hight of the sand bags were 50 ft, they would be safe.
 But, they did not.
-The forcast and the actual rising were shown in the graph.
-What happen was it bumped up the forcast very fast and there was not enough time left to increase the hight of the sand bags.
-Therefore, there were a lot of blames that the Natural weather servise did poor job.
-It was not actually fair, because they gave the best forcast best on the data.
-The problem was that expected value is not the infrmation that they needed.
+The forecast and the actual rising were shown in the graph.
+What happen was it bumped up the forecast very fast and there was not enough time left to increase the height of the sand bags.
+Therefore, there were a lot of blames that the Natural weather service did poor job.
+It was not actually fair, because they gave the best forecast best on the data.
+The problem was that expected value is not the information that they needed.
 They needed the information about how high the sand bag should be.
 They did not to know the best estimation for sand bags, they needed to know what is the probability of getting higher than 50 ft, 51 ft and so on.
 When they had that information, they could have themselves calibrated how much risk they were willing to take.
-It was turn out that the Natural weather servise, they actually had that kind of theinformation but nobody ask them to produce that.
-They found ou that the 54 ft was within the reasonable margin of the error goven the analatics they were using.
-The left side graph was that kind of information thay have started to produce since that event.
+It was turn out that the Natural weather service, they actually had that kind of the information but nobody asks them to produce that.
+They found out that the 54 ft was within the reasonable margin of the error given the analytics they were using.
+The left side graph was that kind of information they have started to produce since that event.
 In this graph, the green line shows the expected value and the blue boxes show the amount of the error.

 ### The promise: data-driven decision making